laurent-laporte-pro/flash-converter/flash-converter-ui/README.md

 Flash Converter UI is a web application built with React and TypeScript that allows users to upload, process, and manage video tasks.

+This web application allows you to embed subtitles into video files.

 ## Features

 - Upload videos for processing